 Challenge number Detail of challenge 1 On average, pupil premium pupils are behind their peers in knowledge of multiplication tables.
-The Year 4 multiplication tables checks over the last two years have indicated that pupil premium pupils have a lower average score than non-pupil premium pupils at Oakley Junior School.
+The Year 4 multiplication tables checks over the last three years have indicated that pupil premium pupils have a lower average score than non-pupil premium pupils at Oakley Junior School.
 In the 2020-21 academic year, pupil premium pupils' average score was 12 out of 25 compared to the non-pupil premium pupils' average score of 18 out of 25.
 In the 2021-22 academic year, pupil premium pupils' average score was 17 out of 25 compared to the non-pupil premium pupils' average score of 20 out of 25.
-Although the gap has narrowed in the last academic year, more work needs to be done on this.
-2 Across the school, on average, pupil premium pupils start in Year 3 with a score of 33 out of 40 on the Year 1 phonics screen compared to a score of 36 out of 40 on average for non-pupil premium pupils.
+In the 2022-23 academic year, pupil premium pupils' average score was 18 out of 25 compared to the non-pupil premium pupils' average score of 22 out of 25.
+Although the pupil premium average score has improved, the non-pupil premium score has also improved so the gap is still evident.
+As a school we still need to monitor this and keep up the good practise to continue to maintain and improve this further.
+2 Across the school, on average, pupil premium pupils start in Year 3 with a lower Year 1 phonics screen score compared to non-pupil premium pupils.
+In our 2023-2024 year 3 cohort, on average, pupil premium pupils have a score of 33 out of 40 on the Year 1 phonics screen compared to a score of 36 out of 40 on average for non-pupil premium pupils.
 The pass mark is 32 so, on average, pupil premium pupils are only achieving a score just above the pass mark.
 This suggests that pupil premium pupils are likely to have more gaps in their phonic knowledge than their non-pupil premium peers.
 3 A higher proportion of pupil premium pupils have social, emotional and mental health needs than non-pupil premium pupils.
 More pupil premium pupils have social worker involvement than non-pupil premium pupils.
 Pupil premium pupils have proportionally higher representation at nurture clubs and Emotional Literacy Support Assistant interventions.
-4 27% of our pupil premium pupils are also on the Special Educational Needs and Disabilities Register.
+4 27.3% of our pupil premium pupils are also on the Special Educational Needs and Disabilities Register (9 pupils) this academic year (2023-2024).
 According to the Education Endowment Foundation, the attainment gap between pupils with SEND and their peers is twice as big as the gap between pupils eligible for free school meals and their peers.
 Therefore, the gap for pupils on both the SEND and Pupil Premium registers can be even wider.